Parallelization of Non-linear State-Space Models: Scaling Up Liquid-Resistance Liquid-Capacitance Networks for Efficient Sequence Modeling: Introduction

-To test our idea, we modified and scaled up LRCs (liquid-resistance, liquid-capacitance neural networks), a bio-inspired NSSM~\cite{farsangliquid} that considerably increased LTCs (liquid time constant networks) accuracy while also decreasing their convergence time ~\cite{hasani2021liquid}, by capturing saturation effects in biological neurons, and accounting for the state-and-input dependent nature of their capacitance.
-Most importantly, we introduce an inherent diagonalization to LRCs forcing the system's Jacobian to be diagonal.
-This modification enables an exact ELK update - rather than an approximation.
+To test our idea, we modified and scaled up LRCs (liquid-resistance, liquid-capacitance neural networks), a bio-inspired non-linear RNN~\cite{farsangliquid} that considerably increased LTCs (liquid time-constant networks) accuracy while also decreasing their convergence time~\cite{hasani2021liquid}, by capturing saturation effects in biological neurons, and accounting for the state-and-input dependent nature of their capacitance.
+Most importantly, we introduce an inherent diagonal form to LRCs, forcing the system's Jacobian to be diagonal.
+This modification enables exact updates during parallelization - rather than approximations.

-Our experimental results on the Heartbeat, SelfRegulationSCP1, SelfRegulationSCP2, EthanolConcentration, MotorImagery, and EigenWorms long-sequence benchmarks, show that LrcSSMs are either on par or outperform state of the art LSSMs such as NRDE, NCDE, Log-NCDE, LRU, S5, S6, Mamba, LinOSS-IMEX, and LinOSS-IM.
-The EthanolConcentration benchmark in particular, seems to have the most intricate input correlations, a fact that will need future examination.
+Our experimental results on the Heartbeat, SelfRegulationSCP1, SelfRegulationSCP2, EthanolConcentration, MotorImagery, and EigenWorms long-sequence benchmarks show that LrcSSMs are either on par or outperform state-of-the-art SSMs such as NRDE, NCDE, Log-NCDE, LRU, S5, S6, Mamba, LinOSS-IMEX and LinOSS-IM and Transformer variants.

-In summary, our main contributions in this paper are the following ones: \begin{itemize} \item To the best of our knowledge, we are the first to show how to scale up a bioinspired RNN to a competitive NSSM on long sequences and compare it to state of the art LSSMs. \item We discuss in detail how to scale LRCs to LrcSSMs having a diagonal nonlinear state-and-input dependent state-transition matrix and inherently a diagonal Jacobian matrix. \item We demonstrate that LrcSSMs can capture long-horizon tasks in a very competitive fashion on a set of standard benchmarks used to assess LSSMs accuracy and efficiency. \item We show that LrcSSMs consistently outperform many of the state-of-the-art LSSMs, including LRU, S5, S6, and Mamba, especially on the EthanolConcentration benchmark. \end{itemize}
+In summary, our main contributions in this paper are the following ones: \begin{itemize} \item We discuss in detail how to scale LRCs to LrcSSMs having a diagonal non-linear state-and-input dependent state matrix, resulting in an inherently diagonal Jacobian matrix, which allows exact computations via efficient parallelization. \item We demonstrate that LrcSSMs can capture long-horizon tasks in a very competitive fashion on a set of standard benchmarks used to assess accuracy and efficiency of SSMs. \item We show that LrcSSMs consistently outperform many of the state-of-the-art SSMs, including LRU, S5, S6, and Mamba, especially on the EthanolConcentration benchmark. \item We show how our diagonal model approach can be generalized to other non-linear recurrent models, broadening the impact of its design. \end{itemize}